Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Sumeria.md

   - Sumerian
   - Sumer
 ---
 Sumer is the oldest civilization in [[Mesopotamia]] in modern day Iraq.
 The name Sumer comes from what the [[2.
-Akkadian Empire|Akkadian]] people called them, sumerians instead called their land "kengir".
+Akkadian Empire|Akkadian]] people called them.
+Sumerians themselves called their land "kengir" which translated means "Country of the noble lords".
 Sumerians also referred to themselves as the "black-headed people".

 Before the [[2.
 Akkadian Empire|Akkadian Empire]] Sumeria consisted of several city-states with a common language and culture.
 Wars between city-states was very common and cities were sacked back and forth.

 It is disputed where the Sumerian people came from.
 There are theories that they come from the [[Indus valley]], the Caucasus, or Northern Africa.

 ## History of Sumeria